 Properties along Maclay Avenue between Knox Street and Seventh Street are being served by two parallel 8 inch diameter clay pipes on the east and the west side of the street right-of-way, respectively.
-Properties along Maclay Avenue from Seventh Street to Lucas Street are being served on the east side of the street by an 8 inch clay pipe in the street, and on the west side by an 8 inch line that is located in the alley parallel to the west of Macaly Avenue.
+Properties along Maclay Avenue from Seventh Street to Lucas Street are being served on the east side of the street by an 8 inch clay pipe in the street, and on the west side by an 8 inch line that is located in the alley parallel to the west of Maclay Avenue.
 The area from Lucas Street to Glenoaks Boulevard is being served on the east side of the street by an 8 inch clay pipe that runs parallel to Maclay Avenue in an alley to the east, and an 8 inch clay pipe in the street that serves the west side of the street.
 Each of these lines is expected to adequately accommodate the proposed development and land uses in this part of the specific plan area.

 From Glenoaks Boulevard to Fifth Street, properties on the east side of the street are being served by an 8 inch diameter clay pipe, and properties on the west side of the street are served by the line that runs parallel to Maclay Avenue in the alley to the west until Degarmo Street where it transitions to the street right of way along the west side of the street.
-Properties from Fifth
+Properties from Fifth Street to First Street are served by 8 inch clay pipes located in the alleys along both sides of Maclay Avenue.
+No sewer main line replacements or up-grades are anticipated in order to serve expected new development and land uses in this part of the corridors planning area.

-180 SEVEN: Utilities & Infrastructure The City of San Fernando
+188 SEVEN: Utilities & Infrastructure